eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 ### Wait for services

-Start the applications `iox-wait-for-service` and `iox-offer-service` (in any order, but for demonstration purposes `iox-offer-service` should be started last).
+Start the applications `iox-wait-for-service` and `iox-offer-service`.
+This can be done in any order, but for demonstration purposes `iox-offer-service` should be started last).

 `iox-wait-for-service` uses a customized service discovery `Discovery` which supports to wait for services by including